-- Protective Overalls;
+- Protective Overalls

-- Ear Defenders;
+- Ear Defenders

-- Gloves/Gauntlets;
+- Gloves/Gauntlets

-- Safety Helmets;
+- Safety Helmets

-- Safety Footwear;
+- Safety Footwear

-- Eye Protection;
+- Eye Protection

-- Dust Masks / Respirators;
+- Dust Masks / Respirators

-- Safety Harnesses/Lanyards.
+- Safety Harnesses/Lanyards

-The Company acknowledges its obligations under the Regulations and seeks to ensure that where the risks cannot be controlled by other means, personal protective equipment (PPE) is correctly selected and used.
+The Company acknowledges its obligations under the Regulations and seeks to ensure that where the risks cannot be controlled by other means, Personal Protective Equipment (PPE) is correctly selected and used.

-- Provide PPE free of charge where a risk assessment concludes that personal protective equipment is required. - Ensure all PPE will adequately protect the individual from the hazard, fits properly and is as comfortable as possible. - Provide PPE that conforms to relevant European standards and is 'CE' marked. - Provide employees using PPE with relevant information and training for employees therefore enabling them to make proper effective use of PPE. - Supervise and monitor employees to ensure the PPE is being used correctly. - Keep a record of all PPE issued. - Set a good example to staff by ensuring that Directors and Managers wear appropriate PPE, when required. - Discipline employees who repeatedly refuse to use PPE in the correct way.
+- Provide PPE free of charge where a risk assessment concludes that personal protective equipment is required. - Ensure all PPE will adequately protect the individual from the hazard, fits properly and is as comfortable as possible. - Provide PPE that conforms to relevant European standards and is 'CE' marked. - Provide employees and limb (b) workers using PPE with relevant information and training therefore enabling them to make proper effective use of PPE. - Supervise and monitor employees and limb (b) workers to ensure the PPE is being used correctly. - Keep a record of all PPE issued. - Set a good example to staff by ensuring that Directors and Managers wear appropriate PPE, when required. - Discipline employees and limb (b) workers who repeatedly refuse to use PPE in the correct way.